icyflame/open-circleci-workflows-firefox/readme.md

-# Redirect to CircleCI - Firefox extension
+# Open CircleCI Workflows - Firefox extension

 > Switch from any GitHub repository to it's CircleCI workflows page